 - leaky gut

 - fertility issues

 Before we look at the benefits of zinc, I want to point out that zinc toxicity is serious and should not be supplemented haphazardly.
 The highest recommended DV intake should remain below 40mg for adults.

 Benefits of zinc

-- Shorter colds – Most of us have seen over the counter zinc treatments that are generally to be taken at the onset of a cold.
-“A meta-analysis published in June 2011 concluded that zinc lozenges reduce the duration of cold symptoms by 12% to 48%, but only at daily doses >75 mg” I’m not a fan of zinc lozenges as I find the taste to be pretty rough but I do take 15mg of zinc daily in order to boost immune system.
+- Shorter colds - Most of us have seen over-the-counter zinc treatments that are generally to be taken at the onset of a cold.
+"A meta-analysis published in June 2011 concluded that zinc lozenges reduce the duration of cold symptoms by 12% to 48%, but only at daily doses >75 mg" I'm not a fan of zinc lozenges as I find the taste to be pretty rough but I do take 15mg of zinc daily in order to boost the immune system.

 - Weight loss - Several studies have looked at the impact of zinc on weight loss.
 "ZC treatment improved weight control and may be a possible treatment for overweight and obesity" This study concludes that supplementing with 30mg of zinc daily can have a remarkable impact on body mass index.

 - Balances hormones - Zinc plays an important role in balancing thyroid hormones as is shown in this study.
 Aside from its impact on thyroid function, zinc is also responsible for regulating sex hormones in both men and women.
 It's responsible for regulating estrogen and progesterone in women as well as testosterone in men.